Backpacking in Poland: Touring the UNESCO Warsaw Old Town (Stare Miasto)

 The Warsaw Mermaid is located in the Rynek Starego Miasta – The Old Town Market Square, known locally as Syrenka.

-There is an interesting article on Culture Trip, detailing the story as to why Warsaw has a statue of a mermaid in the middle of Rynek Starego Miasta.
+There is an interesting article on Culture Trip detailing the story of why there is a Mermaid Monument in the middle of the Rynek Starego Miasta in Warsaw.

 It’s probably the 2nd most popular monument in Warsaw.
 With the beautiful buildings surrounding the square, on each side, it certainly makes a great selfie moment.